 Here's the good news!

-C22 has become a popular model at the top end of our C-Series range of single phase compressors, and we have recently added the AF22 to answer the need for High Pressure.
+C22 has become a popular model at the top end of our C-Series range of single phase compressors, and we have recently added the AF430 to answer the need for High Pressure.

-Both utilise the full blooded 4.0HP, TECO motor, and performance is on par with it’s 5.5HP, 415V equivalent, the C50 in the three phase range.
+Both of these models can be fitted with the 4.0HP TECO motors and can be wired for 240v or 480v (SWER).
 Latest models in the OP-Series are fitted with electromagnetic starters to cope with high start-up amperage and overload protection for added reliability.

 These quality compressors are ideal for workshop and small industrial applications that require a reliable source of high airflow, when there is no three phase available.